fabston/Telegram-Airdrop-Bot/README.md

 ![Telegram Airdrop Bot](https://github.com/fabston/Telegram-Airdrop-Bot/blob/main/assets/about.jpg?raw=true)

 ## How can I help?
 All kinds of contributions are welcome 🙌!
 The most basic way to show your support is to `⭐️ star` the project, or raise [`🐞 issues`](https://github.com/fabston/Telegram-Airdrop-Bot/issues/new/choose).
-You can also support this project by becoming a [sponsor on GitHub](https://github.com/sponsors/fabston) to ensure this journey continues indefinitely! 🚀
+You can also support this project by becoming a [`💚 sponsor on GitHub`](https://github.com/sponsors/fabston) to ensure this journey continues indefinitely! 🚀

 ***